 Keep your summer styling simple

-But enough with the layers.
-As the clouds clear, we’re thinking about summer — and that was Sidney Poitier’s season.
-Born to Bahamian parents and raised beneath Miami’s swaying palms, the actor knew how to navigate a heatwave.
-And, similar to the way he approached his winter wardrobe, he did it in singular, simplistic style.
+But enough with the layers — let’s once more look forward to summertime.
+That was Sidney Poitier’s season, after all.
+Born to Bahamian parents and raised beneath Miami’s swaying palms, the actor knew how to navigate a heatwave better than most.
+And, like his pared-down winter wardrobe, he dressed for summer in singular, simplistic style.

-White tones were key to Poitier’s summer wardrobe (as they were to Steve McQueen’s).
+Neutral, light tones were key to Poitier’s summer wardrobe (as they were to Steve McQueen’s).
 Photographed here on a London balcony in 1980, Poitier is wearing soft sweats — albeit with some subtle arm and collar detailing.
-If you’re looking for similarly breathable threads, Artknit Studios and Hemingsworth spin silk and Supima cotton to great lightweight effect.
+If you’re looking for similarly breathable threads, Thom Sweeney and Hemingsworth spin silk, cashmere and Supima cotton to great lightweight effect.
 And, to complete the all-white, all-preppy ensemble, there’s no better brand than Ralph Lauren — a designer himself known to number among Poitier’s most enduring, enthusiastic fans.

 Ralph Lauren Prepster Twill Trousers